Final report for GNE19-224

 My primary research objectives are to assess the effects of growing sweet corn with an interplanted living mulch and cover crop residues on:

-1) the number of foliar and epigeal (ground) natural enemies present,
+1) the abundance of natural enemies present,

 2) rates of predation and/or parasitism of corn earworm and European corn borer egg masses,